Greenlight logo

 With the ability to split your direct deposits between multiple accounts, you can put part of your pay in a checking account for daily spending and the rest in a savings account for future saving goals.
 This can include saving for your first car, a new bicycle, the latest gaming console, or whatever you’ve set your sights on.

-Ready to set up direct deposit?
-Get Greenlight — one month, on us.
+Ready to learn about the world of money?
+Sign up for Greenlight today!
 You can send your paycheck right to your Greenlight account and debit card and earn cash back to Savings when you use your card to make purchases.

 Greenlight is a financial technology company, not a bank.
 The Greenlight app facilitates banking services through Community Federal Savings Bank (CFSB), Member FDIC.